-Activities Actors and their roles Selection of Three key ministries: MOFAT, MOCIE and MOE; MOE's minister as head of national national delegations at COP; MOCIE's Senior Coordinator for Environment and delegation at Science as head of national delegations at SBSTA/SBI and MOFAT coordinating COPs and synthesizing national positions; no representation from local government, private sector or civil society; participation of academia, however, has increased dramatically since COP4 with a share of more than 20%.
-Preparation of OGPC is in charge of NCs but delegated action to KEEI of MOCIE; a research team national was organised comprising 7 ministries, 4 government-annialed institutes and 1 (NC) something offered research funding and technical assistance to the national CHC inventory two NCs submitted to UNECCC in 1998 and 2003, respectively Promotion of DNA is the CDM Review Committee under the IMC, chaired by OGPC, with CDM projects members from foreign affairs, science and technology, agriculture and forestry , environment, public affairs and others.
+Activities Actors and their roles Selection of national delegation at COPs Three key ministries: MOFAT, MOCIE and MOE; MOE's minister as head of national delegations at COP; MOCIE's Senior Coordinator for Environment and Science as head of national delegations at SBSTA/SBI and MOFAT coordinating and synthesizing national positions; no representation from local government, private sector or civil society; participation of academia, however, has increased dramatically since COP4 with a share of more than 20%.
+Preparation of national communications (NC) OGPC is in charge of NCs but delegated action to KEEI of MOCIE; a research team was organised comprising 7 ministries, 4 government-affiliated institutes and 1 state-owned enterprise; private sector established a GHG database; some companies offered research funding and technical assistance to the national GHG inventory; two NCs submitted to UNFCCC in 1998 and 2003, respectively.
+Promotion of CDM projects DNA is the CDM Review Committee under the IMC, chaired by OGPC with members from foreign affairs, science and technology, agriculture and forestry, environment, public affairs and others.
 OGPC coordinates the approval process.
 KEMCO of MOCIE provides technical support to local governments and the private sector for the preparation, implementation and monitoring of CDM projects.
 As of February 2008, 17 projects were registered by CDM-EB and more than half are unilateral CDM projects.
-As of December 2007, 41 CDM projects were approved by - DNA.
-Other domestic Three NAPs (1999-2001, 2002-2004, 2005-2007) prepared and implemented by voluntary actions IMC; agencies initiated project proposals, OGPC screened and coordinated related to climate proposals, then ministerial committee of IMC gave final approval of NAPS.
-Priorities change of the 1st and 2nd NAP were (I) system construction in response to the UNFCCC NAP prioritized impact assessment and adaptation; prioritize of the 4th NAP are shifting to mitigation and technology development local governments were not included in past decision-making processes or in NAPs, but will be included in the 4th NAP (2008-2012).
+As of December 2007, 41 CDM projects were approved by DNA.
+Other domestic voluntary actions related to climate change Three NAPs (1999-2001, 2002-2004, 2005-2007) prepared and implemented by IMC; agencies initiated project proposals, OGPC screened and coordinated proposals, then ministerial committee of IMC gave final approval of NAPs.
+Priorities of the 1st and 2nd NAP were (i) system construction in response to the UNFCCC and; (ii) development of technologies and measures on GHG reduction.
+The 3rd NAP prioritised impact assessment and adaptation; priorities of the 4th NAP are shifting to mitigation and technology development.
+Local governments were not included in past decision-making processes or in NAPs, but will be included in the 4th NAP (2008-2012).
 About 36 projects were implemented in 1st NAP, 84 in 2nd NAP and 91 projects in 3rd NAP.